masduo/crew-scheduling-api/README.md

 Crew Scheduling API (code name `crew-scheduling-api`) uses REST API design principles to provide two functions:

-- Read the pilot availabiliy for any given period, and
+- Query the next available pilot to schedule for the requested period.

-- Schedule a pilot for any given period.
+- Schedule a pilot for the requested period.

-### Notes/Assumptions:
+### Assumptions:

+- The load is distributed evenly between available pilots using the count of their current schedules.

+- The schedule endpoint re-checks the availability of the pilot before assigning them.
+But it does re-check the priority.

 - Dates are received, stored, and retrieved in UTC without any timezone conversion.
 The date are in ISO-8601 format which conforms with [RFC 3339](https://tools.ietf.org/html/rfc3339#section-5.6)

-Consult with the `/swagger` endpoint of the API for more details.
+- Please consult with `/swagger` endpoint for more details.

 # Run 🚀